 Sensitivity assessment.
-The CR.LCR.BrAs.AntAsH biotope is typical of low energy environments, and occurs on rocky substrata with little tidal flow, and weak to very weak tidal flow (Connor et al., 2004).
-Therefore, a decrease of 0.1-0.2 m/s is unlikely to be significant.
-Mobile Echinus esculentus and Antedon spp. occur in biotopes with higher flow (e.g. BrAs.AmenCio) and are unlikely to be killed should they become dislodged and may recolonize quickly.
-Ciona intestinalis has been shown to withstand flow rates up to the upper limit of the biotope (Jackson, 2008).
+The AmenCio biotope is typical of low energy environments, and occurs on rocky substrata with little tidal flow, and (moderate to very weak tidal flow) (Connor et al., 2004).
+Therefore, a decrease of 0.1-0.2 m/s is unlikely to be significant, even in examples of the biotope exposed to moderate tidal flow.
+Mobile Echinus esculentus and the Antedon spp. may become dislodged by an increase in water flow but are unlikely to be killed and may recolonize quickly.
+Ciona intestinalis has been shown to withstand flow rates up to the upper limit of the biotope (Jackson 2008).
 An increase in flow may reduce grazing pressure and allow other suspension feeders to colonize the biotope or increase in abundance.
-However, it is unlikely that a change of 0.1-0.2 m/s would be significant.

-Therefore, Resistance has been assessed as 'High', resilience has been assessed as 'High', and sensitivity has been assessed as 'Not Sensitive'.
+However, it is unclear if a change of 0.1-0.2 m/s would be significant.
+Therefore, resistance has been assessed as 'Medium', resilience has been assessed as 'High', and sensitivity has been assessed as 'Low'.